starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/use_ERC20.md

 ## What's an ERC20

 As in Ethereum, a token has an ERC20 contract to manage it.
-This contract contains a table, that lists the quantity of tokens owned by each involved account :
+This contract contains a table, that lists the quantity of tokens owned by each involved account:
 ![](./pictures/ERC20.png)

 For example, the Account address 2 owns 100 token of this ERC20 contract.